 |

 I countersunk the inner mounting holes.
 The C'sunk bit was blunt after only six holes.
-Apparently you want a speed of about 200rpm for c-sinking
+Apparently you want a speed of about 200rpm for c-sinking Ti and my

-Ti and my Drill press won't go that slow.
+Drill press won't go that slow.
 I also tried my big variable speed hand drill but with no more luck even with a new bit.
-I'm going to see if I can get a friend with a
+I'm going to see if I can get a friend with a real mill to do it

 |